YoungLordAce/OpenRouter-Proxy/README.md

 [Download DockerDesktop (Windows)](https://app.docker.com/)

 Install and set it up, enable WSL if needed.
+NOTE: If you're on Linux, you can skip this step entirely.

 ### Step 3: